Tuesday, October 6, 2020

 Potentially good dependency Net Benefit A > Net Benefit B but

-ROI A < ROI B.
+Returns A < Returns B.

 Letting a business partner serve a market segment